hackclub/some-assembly-required/guide/cpu/instruction-cycle.md

 </p>
 <br />

-Keeping with our warehouse metaphor, accessing your RAM is kind of like going to a storage rack with boxes.
-Each piece of data (boxes, in our metaphor) has an "address" (box location) where you can view the contents (what's inside the box!).
-You can also clear out the contents (take the box off of the spot on the rack), and then store new pieces of data (add new boxes to the rack).
+Let's say our CPU is a warehouse.
+Accessing your memory is kind of like going to a storage rack with boxes.
+Each box _(data)_ has a location _(memory address)_ where you can see what's inside the box _(read the data at that memory address)_.
+You can also take the box off of the rack _(clear the contents at that memory address)_, and add new boxes to the rack _(store new pieces of data at that memory address)_.

-Here's something wild for you: in the CPU, our boxes are actually just _electrical currents_.
+Here's something wild for you: in the CPU, all data is stored in the form of _electricity_.
 And because we store data as electricity, when your computer turns off and no more electricity is traveling to it, all of the things you have stored get cleared out!
-It’s kind of like if every night when the warehouse closed, all of the packages are got thrown out.
+It’s kind of like if every night when the warehouse closed, all of the packages got thrown out.
 That’s why we refer to it as short term memory - we want to make sure to store important things in the hard drive, which is our longer term storage, lest it be thrown away.

-Our RAM, or box racks, has quite a bit of room to store our things - enough to hold large boxes.
+Our box racks _(memory)_ has quite a bit of room to store our things - enough to hold large boxes.
 But, moving large boxes around the warehouse can be slow and cumbersome.
 So, for faster, smaller, and temporary storage, we have a set of numbered cubbyholes along the floor of the warehouse where we can place smaller packages.
-Those are our **registers**.
+Those are our CPU's **registers**.

 <p align="center">
   <br />